Ending your tenancy or moving out of a Gentoo property

-Tenancies always end on a Sunday.
-You must return your keys to us by midday on Monday the day after.
+You must return your keys to us by midday the day after your tenancy ends.

 If you do not return the keys to us on time, we may charge you an extra week’s rent.
 If you get Housing Benefit or Universal Credit, this will only pay for one property.

 After you move out and leave your home

 Because it costs us time and money to clean, empty and repair a property, we may charge you if the property:

 - is not clean, neat and tidy condition

 - has furniture and belongings you left behind

 - needs repair work, like dented or smashed internal doors, broken or painted kitchen units